 Oh and of course house work; like to keep things ship shape at home.
 I often find the cleaning mode, is also good creative thinking time; which is just as well – with our family of four boys (young men now), there’s always been plenty of that to do!
 As you can see below, in a page from my (hand made) “Mother as Writer” Book,

-I got some lovely, vibrant “Inktense” pencils for Christmas.
-I still love my traditional media, however, my iPad art has become an important part of how I do some art!
+For Christmas, I got some lovely, vibrant Inktense pencils.
+I still love my traditional media, however, my iPad art has become an important part of how I do some art.

 I’ve really enjoyed my first year of blogging.